Ik4ri-prog/Employee-Management/README.md

 JWT_SECRET=your_secret_key

-# Register an Account and Manually change the status into "approved"
+# Account Admin "

+email: admin@example.com
+password: admin123

 If you have done all of this, then the you can run the system now.